OrmazdFR/66-discipline/README.md

 ## What is 66-discipline ?
 66-discipline is an app developped in C, made as a school project.

 Requirements were to use an SGBD library.
-We decided to go with json-c, which will be used to manage our users, and we also used ImageMagick, an image library to create a GUI.
-We might change this last lib to another, made for GUI (such as GTK).
+We decided to go with json-c, which will be used to manage our users, and we will also be using GTK

 ## Why is it called 66-discipline